14-year-old seriously injured in Durham shooting :: WRAL.com

 14-year-old seriously injured in Durham shooting

-Durham, N.C. — Authorities are investigating after a teenager was seriously injured following a Tuesday night shooting in Durham.
+Durham, N.C. — A 14-year-old boy suffered serious injuries Tuesday evening in a shooting in east Durham, police said.

-Authorities said the teen was shot along the 300 block of Kilarney Drive at about 8:35 p.m.
+Officers responding to the 300 block of Kilarney Drive at about 8:30 p.m. found the boy.

+The boy's name was not released, and authorities said he was taken to Duke University Hospital.

+No other information about the shooting has been released.
+No arrests have been made.

 Anybody with information is asked to call Crime Stoppers at 919-683-1200.